cvmfs/cvmfs/test/vng_testing/README.md

    The `run.sh` script launches a virtual machine via virtme-ng, boots it with the selected kernel, and mounts the `cvmfs.img` filesystem.
 It then triggers `guest/run_tests.sh` inside the VM.

 3. **Test Discovery and Execution:**
-   `guest/run_tests.sh` automatically discovers and executes each test suite under `tests/`.
+   `guest/run_tests.sh` automatically discovers and executes each test suite under `../src/`.
 Each test is organized in its own directory with a `main` script or binary.
 Additional files (e.g., C sources) may be included as needed.

 4. **Result Collection:**
    Test failures and relevant logs are collected in `results/test_failures.log` for analysis.
+   Full test logs are collected in `results/test_run.log`

 5. **Extensibility:**
-   New tests can be added by creating a new subdirectory under `tests/` with a `main` executable or script.
+   New tests can be added by creating a new subdirectory under `tests/` with a `main` executable or script and can later be merged in `../src` after a successful run.

 ## Dependencies